roolebo/tianocore.github.io/PXE.md

 PXE is a standardized client-server solution that boots an agent via network, allowing management tasks in the absence of a running OS.
 EDK II has PXE Boot specification compliant implementation for UEFI.
 This feature is commonly referred to as "PXE boot".

+This page describes the operation of PXE.
+There are separate pages describing how to [[Enable UEFI PXE Boot in EDK II]] and [[Configuring PXE Boot Servers for UEFI]].

 ## History & Related Specifications

 PXE was introduced as part of the Wired for Management Baseline (WfM) Specification by Intel Corporation in 1997.
 It was described in a separate PXE 1.0 specification since Wired for Management 2.0.
 Later, the 2.1 update was published in September 1999.